Best Lego space sets 2024: NASA sets, spaceships and more

 🔎 Space Astronaut: The alternative build space dog and shuttle are only OK, but they're just bonuses anyway: The focus is the poseable astronaut, who is simply magnificent. ★★★★★

-What makes this astronaut truly stand out, though, is just how poseable he is.
-You can move his legs, feet and arms to pose him however you like — and you can even move his fingers, giving him various gestures to show how he might be feeling.
+What makes this astronaut truly stand out, though, is just how poseable it is.
+In our Lego Space Astronaut review, we talked about how you can move its legs, feet and arms to pose it however you like.
+You can even move its fingers, giving it various gestures that can be easily changed.
 A very cool touch.

 Being a 3-in-1 set, there's more than just the astronaut included here.
 Take it apart and you can also build a rather cute space dog, and an average-looking space shuttle.
 They're both smaller than the astronaut and while they might be fun to build, the astronaut is undoubtedly the star of the set.